PythonZero/CodeSnippets/Metrics/Grafana-graph-building.md

     * Select Name - Groupby
     * Select Platform - Groupby
     * Select Value - Total
+    * Leave the others "Ignored" (check the table should only have 4 columns)
 4. **Sort by** - must go fourth